Leoneldev532/Leoneldev532/README.md

-### Hi there 👋

- ### Leonel Yimga
+ ### 🖐

- # Hi 🖐🖐 I'am leonel you can also call me leo .
+ #  I'am leonel .
 I'am a front-End developper and instructor .
 I really enjoy learning

- # technologies and framework like (React,Next js etc...) in the goal to increase my realisation .
+  technologies and framework like (React,Next js etc...) in the goal to increase my realisation .
 I also enjoy wireframing, ui, ux, and design in general.

-## skills and Experiences
+ skills and Experiences

 # creation of interfacess
-# ⁜ React js  ⁜ Typescript   ⁜ Next  js  ⁜ React native  ⁜ tailwind css
+ ⁜ React js  ⁜ Typescript   ⁜ Next  js  ⁜ React native  ⁜ tailwind css

 # state Management
-# ⁜ Redux, ⁜ Recoil, ⁜ React Query
+ ⁜ Redux, ⁜ Recoil, ⁜ React Query

 <!-- # Animation : GSAP LENIS  -->

 # Schema validation
-# ⁜ Zod ,  ⁜ Validator
+ ⁜ Zod ,  ⁜ Validator

-## initiatives
+# initiatives

-# Fastershare : A Web application for sharing files between many computer brief ...
+ Fastershare : A Web application for sharing files between many computer brief ...
-# My channel youtube :
+ My channel youtube :
-# My pages Facebook :
+ My pages Facebook :
-# 3 Training I have organize on Whatsapp 2020 2021 2022
+3 Training I have organize on Whatsapp 2020 2021 2022

-## I'm free for a freelance or job project and no lucrative project
+# I'm free for a freelance or job project and no lucrative project
 # You can buy me a coffee here  👉👉 :